Machine learning uses SSE4.2 instructions, so it works only on machines whose

 If set to

 false, the machine learning APIs are disabled on the node.
-Therefore the node cannot open jobs, start datafeeds, or receive transport (internal) communication requests related to machine learning APIs.
-If the node is a coordinating node, machine learning requests from clients (including Kibana) also fail.
-For more information about disabling machine learning in specific Kibana instances, see Kibana machine learning settings.
+For example, the node cannot open jobs, start datafeeds, receive transport (internal) communication requests, or requests from clients (including Kibana) related to machine learning APIs.

 inferenceprocessor.
-The value can be a static byte sized value (i.e. "2gb") or a percentage of total allocated heap.
-The default is "40%".
+The value can be a static byte sized value (such as

 inferencetype processors allowed across all ingest pipelines.
 Once the limit is reached, adding an